U Sports men's ice hockey championship: History

 The trophy was presented to U Sports, then known as the Canadian Intercollegiate Athletic Union (CIAU), for presentation to a national champion starting with the 1962–63 season, by Queen's University and the Royal Military College of Canada.
 These two schools, located in Kingston, Ontario, had been the participants in the first organized interuniversity hockey game, played in Kingston in 1885.
 The cup is meant to recognize the overall contribution made to the game of hockey by outstanding university players.

-The CIAU changed its name to Canadian Interuniversity Sport (renaming the trophy the CIS University Cup) in 2001, and again in October 2016 to U Sports (renaming the trophy the U Sports University Cup).
+In 2001, the CIAU changed its name to Canadian Interuniversity Sport (renaming the trophy the CIS University Cup), and again in October 2016 to U Sports (renaming the trophy the U Sports University Cup).

 The original University Cup is located at the Hockey Hall of Fame in Toronto and does not travel publicly.
 A replica was created with a less ornate cup in 2006.
 Between 2006 and 2015, the trophy has been modified after several repairs - the metal bowl is now of simpler design, and mounts more flush to the main wooden portion.
 The two handles that used to be attached to the bowl, and frequently broke off, were removed.
 An additional black wooden ring was added to the bottom of the trophy in order to incorporate more school shields, as an engraved metal shield, with diagonal stripes in the winning school's colours, is added to the trophy every year.

 On March 13, 2018, U Sports renamed the cup the David Johnston University Cup in honour of David Johnston, former Governor General of Canada.

 The 2020 championship was cancelled due to the COVID-19 pandemic after two quarter-final games had already been played.
-On October 15, 2020, the 2021 inception was also cancelled.
+On October 15, 2020, the 2021 iteration was also cancelled.

-With the completion of the 2023–24 championship, 27 different teams have played in the national championship final (however Sir George Williams University merged with Loyola College in 1974 to create Concordia University, so it could be described as 26 different teams).
+With the completion of the 2023–24 season, 27 different teams have played in the national championship final (however Sir George Williams University merged with Loyola College in 1974 to create Concordia University, so it could be described as 26 different teams).
 In all, 17 different teams have won the national championship.

 The winningest coaches are Tom Watt and former UNB coach Gardiner MacDougall, whom, at the helm of the Toronto Varsity Blues and Reds respectively, won nine University Cup championships between 1966 and 1977 and 2007 and 2024.
 Clare Drake sits second, coaching the Alberta Golden Bears to six University Cup championships between 1964 and 1986.